kunrex/Pepper.bot/README.md

 Images | Image Manipulation!
 Make memes with pre-built and and manipulate user profiles! |
 Math | Simple math commands such as solving and graphing equations. |
 Currency | A currency system! |
+AIChat | An AI chat module for small talk and more! |

 Does not have seperate prefix', Im not planning on adding it anytime soon either.
 The bot is in developement, things I'm working on right now is
 1. The Currency System.